nextcloud/documentation/user_manual/files/encryption.rst

 Please remember.
 Once the encryption app is enabled you need your log-in password to decrypt and access your data.
-By default your data will be lost if you loss your log-in pasword.
+By default your data will be lost if you loss your log-in password.
 If you want to protect yourself against password loss store your log-in password on a secure place or enable the recovery key as described below.